RandyPatterson/AOAI_Student/Challenge-03.md

 ## Pre-requisites

-* You should have a functional version of the solution running in Visual Studio or Visual Studio Code.
+Completed [Challenge 02](./Challenge-02.md) and have a functional version of the solution running in Visual Studio or Visual Studio Code.

 ## Introduction